joakim/entofu/README.md

 [^2]: It looks like 20 bits, but the first two places represent one bit, alternating between `01` and `10`, so that it uses the correct planes.

       `11` is used for [noncharacter substitutes](#noncharacters).
-[^3]: Or making vegan tofu without breaking any eggs, if you like.
+[^3]: Or making vegan tofu omelette without breaking any eggs, if you like.
 [^4]: I like the glyph used by Firefox, a rectangle displaying the code point in hex.
 It has that binary feel to it.

       I also like GitHub's glyph.
 It looks like a block of tofu that has been sliced into 6 pieces.